fakeshadow/psn_api_rs/README.md

 *.
 This crate use actix_web_client as http client connecting to PSN network.<br>
 *.
 If you want to use another http client.
 You could add `features = ["no-client"]` in `cargo.toml` and use the trait crate provide and impl it to your preferred http client<br>

+#####Known limitaion:
+Performance could be really bad when running on some windows system.